Apple working with NXP for pay-by-touch technology in new iPhone-FT

 NFC technology allows a smartphone to communicate wirelessly with other devices by tapping them together.

-Apple has invited media to a "special event" in its hometown of Cupertino, California on September 9, when the iPhone maker is expected to unveil the latest versions of its best-selling smartphones.
+Apple has invited media to a "special event" in its hometown of Cupertino, California, on Sept.
+9, when the iPhone maker is expected to unveil the latest versions of its best-selling smartphones.